boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    interface, where eCPRI with Ethernet encapsulation is used), this VLAN is typically not transported across the TN domain.
 Typically, it has only local significance at a particular SDP.
-For simplification it is recommended to rely on a same VLAN identifier for all ACs, when possible.
+For simplification it is recommended to rely on the same VLAN identifier for all ACs, when possible.
 However, SDPs for a same slice at different locations may also use different VLAN values.
 Therefore, a VLAN to IETF Network Slice mapping table MUST be maintained for each